-- Submit narrative providing total estimated quantity of organic waste which will be generated on site during operation and sizing of the treatment plant. - Submit narrative and details of incineration process for treatment of hospital/medical waste & of e-waste recycling strategy for the project - whichever is applicable. - Submit the ISWM plan (drawings and narrative for the operation phase), for the development - detailing the various processes (primary collection, secondary collection, transport / transfer of waste, disposal and treatment). - Submit documents highlighting contractual tie-up with various recyclers who will procure and recycle the inorganic recyclable wastes like paper, metal, plastics, etc., from the site along with narrative on the recycling strategies being adopted by them to ensure that their recycling processes are hygienic, if possible, adhering to CPCB norms. - Submit the proposed construction waste management plan and narrative for the project, highlighting the following: - Space provision for storage of segregated inert and hazardous construction waste on site. - Proposed location of segregated storage (primary and secondary collection) for waste generated by the construction workers on site. - Proposed recycling/reusing and/or disposal strategies for construction waste.
+- Submit narrative and details of incineration process for treatment of hospital/medical waste & of e-waste recycling strategy for the project whichever is applicable. - Submit the ISWM plan for the development detailing the various processes (primary collection, secondary collection, transport / transfer of waste, disposal and treatment). - Submit documents highlighting contractual tie-up with various recyclers who will procure and recycle the inorganic recyclable wastes like paper, metal, plastics, etc., from the site (during operatios) along with narrative on the recycling strategies being adopted by them to ensure that their recycling processes are hygienic, if possible, adhering to CPCB norms. - Submit the construction waste management plan and narrative for the project, highlighting the following: - Space provision for on-site segregated storage of inert and hazardous construction waste - Proposed location of segregated storage (primary and secondary collection) for waste generated by the construction workers on site. - Proposed recycling/reusing and/or disposal strategies for construction waste. - Submit technical specifications/brochures along with tender documents to demonstrate that the roads have at least 5%/10% waste content as per the clause. - Submit technical specifications/brochures along with tender documents to demonstrate that the pavement construction have at least 5% waste content as per the clause. - Submit technical specifications/brochures along with tender documents to highlight that all cement being used in the construction of building structures is PPC